haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.md

 ## About the basic component configuration file

 The instance configuration file name is the name of instance (`%instance_name%`).
-The {% glossarytooltip 621ef86b-7314-4fbc-a80d-ab7fa45a27cb %}namespace{% endglossarytooltip %} of the names is global; meaning that if the file names in different modules are the same, they are merged into a single configuration for the particular instance.
+The {% glossarytooltip 621ef86b-7314-4fbc-a80d-ab7fa45a27cb %}命名空间{% endglossarytooltip %} of the names is global; meaning that if the file names in different modules are the same, they are merged into a single configuration for the particular instance.

 Following are the rules for the instance configuration files: